Fat wedge filtrations and decomposition of polyhedral products: Fat wedge filtration of

 Then $\{\Z_{K_I}(C\underline{X}_I,\underline{X}_I)\}_{I\subset[m]}$ is a space over the poset $2^{[m]}$ with natural retractions in the sense of \cite{IK2}, where $2^{[m]}$ is the power set of $[m]$ with the inclusion ordering and we put $\Z_{K_\emptyset}(C\underline{X}_\emptyset,\underline{X}_\emptyset)$ to be a point.
 Then the theorem follows from \cite{IK2}. \end{proof}

-\begin{remark} The BBCG decomposition is obtained also by the retractile argument of James \cite{J}, but it is hard to get the naturality by it. \end{remark}
+\begin{remark} The BBCG decomposition is obtained also by the retractile argument of James \cite{Ja}, but it is hard to get the naturality by the retractile argument. \end{remark}

 From the description of the fat wedge filtration of $\Z_K(C\underline{X},\underline{X})$ in \eqref{i_c-RZ-Z} and Theorem \ref{Phi}, one sees that the attaching maps $\varphi_{K_I}$ of the cone decomposition of $\RZ_K$ control the fat wedge filtration of $\Z_K(C\underline{X},\underline{X})$.
 We further investigate this control in the extreme case that the fat wedge filtration of $\RZ_K$ is trivial, that is, we prove Theorem \ref{main-decomp}.
-We prepare a technical lemma.
+We will use the following technical lemma.

 \begin{lemma} Let $(X,A),(Y,B)$ be NDR pairs.
 Suppose that $Y$ has the quotient topology by a relative homeomorphism $f\colon(X,A)\to(Y,B)$, and that the restriction $f\vert_A$ is null homotopic in $B$.
 Then there is a string of homotopy equivalences